ros-navigation/docs.nav2.org/configuration/packages/configuring-docking-server.rst

   ============== ==============

   Description
-    Maximum deceleration (m/s²) used to compute a velocity limit based on distance to the goal: v = sqrt(2 * dist * deceleration_max).
-Works alongside slowdown_radius — the minimum of the two limits is applied.
+    Maximum deceleration (m/s²) used to compute a velocity limit based on distance to the goal.

 :controller.rotate_to_heading_angular_vel: